Skip to content

 Oil painting is a timeless medium that has captivated collectors and artists for centuries, from the old masters to contemporary creatives.
 The versatility, depth, and richness of oil paints allow for a wide range of techniques that can bring your artistic vision to life.
 Choosing the best brush for oil painting can significantly impact the quality and ease of your work.
 From foundational techniques like blocking in and underpainting to more advanced methods like glazing and sgraffito, understanding and mastering these approaches will enhance your creative expression and technical prowess.

-If you are still intimidated by oil painting, we've designed a course called Oil Painting Essentials, where you can learn step-by-step how to oil paint using Old Masters techniques.
+If you are still intimidated by oil painting, we've designed a course called How to Oil Paint in 15 Minutes with easy step-by-step instructions.

 6 – Blocking In